 In a study published in The British Journal of Ophthalmology, Dr. Mainster and Dr. Turner (the aforementioned University of Kansas researchers) "estimated that by age 45, the photoreceptors of the average adult receive just 50 percent of the light needed to fully stimulate the circadian system.
 By age 55, it dips to 37 percent, and by age 75, to a mere 17 percent.”
 (Laurie Tarkan for The New York Times)

 What do these declining light reception rates mean for overall eye health?
 And how do we see the effects?

 The aging process of the eye significantly affects the process that gives melatonin its meaning, according to several studies that prove Dr. Mainster and Dr. Turners’ theories have some clout.
-One such study, published in The Journal of Biological Rhythms, found that younger subjects had increased alertness, improvements in mood and decreases in sleepiness after having been exposed to blue light, but older subjects had none of the same effects.
+One such study, published in The Journal of Biological Rhythms, found that younger participants had increased alertness, improvements in mood and decreases in sleepiness after having been exposed to blue light, but older participants had none of the same effects.